SumoLogic/sumologictoolbox/readme.md

     sumologictoolbox now includes a sumologictoolbox.ini file to configure the tool.
 The ini file contains documetation on each setting.

-    NOTE: If you downloaded the executables rather than the source then this file will be generated on your first execution of the tool in the same directory as the tool.
+    NOTE: This file will be generated on your first execution of the tool in the same directory as the tool.

 Credential Database: